jonsuh/jonsuh.com/_posts/2014-12-04-https-increased-organic-search-impressions-by-144-percent.md

 ![](/assets/images/blog/2014/https-increased-my-organic-search-impressions-by-144-percent/ssl-test.png)

-When I had first installed the certificate my rating was an F, but the tool to informed me of the vulnerabilities, so I was able to do some homework and correct them.
+When I had first installed the certificate, my rating was an F, but the tool informed me of the vulnerabilities, so I was able to do some homework and correct them.
 I’d be curious to know if security level and configuration play a role in determining search ranking.

 ## Securing your site with HTTPS